 Startup companies are mostly built with a limited budget, which results in the companies often skipping UX research.
 This occurs mostly due to financial constraints.
 Many startups fail because their products and services do not meet the user’s standards or because the rebuilding costs affect the company in various aspects.

 Startups skip UX research mainly due to the following factors:

-Some startups have poor UX research methodologies which do not involve testing.
-Observations are created from analyzing brief data and personas.
+- Failing To Understand Users: Some startups have poor UX research methodologies which do not involve testing.
+Observations are created by analyzing brief data and personas.
 These assumption-based actions may not yield the expected results and often hit the bottom rocks.
 The idea that users do not know what they want is also misleading.
 It is the industry’s duty to be equipped enough to decode the user’s needs based on qualitative and quantitative approaches and experimentations which many startups fail to realize.

-UX research is a great way to put our assumptions to test.
-We can rule out the failed ones in future, when a similar project is created.
+- Proper Validation Of Personas: UX research is a great way to put our assumptions to test.
+We can rule out the failed ones in future when a similar project is created.
 We must ensure that the personas are updated regularly to avoid outdated data.

-UX research helps in getting a clear picture of the product or service which is to be built.
+- Saves Financial Resources And Time: UX research helps in getting a clear picture of the product or service which is to be built.
 It helps in implementing changes in the early stages of the development life cycle, which saves a lot of bucks.
-If a change is to be implemented in a later stage, the decoupling processes, or the design of a new prototype altogether is a tedious process.
-This is time consuming and sometimes may result in delay of releases.
+If a change is to be implemented in a later stage, the decoupling processes or the design of a new prototype altogether is a tedious process.
+This is time-consuming and sometimes may result in a delay in releases.
 However, this can be avoided with the help of UX research.

 UX research plays a crucial role in the growth of a company.
-When implemented correctly, it can be game changer to startup companies.
+When implemented correctly, it can be a game changer for startup companies.
 In the end, customer satisfaction is the key to a company’s success and it’s always good to have a fantastic head start.